 Personal Loans & Other Loans

 Here’s a run down of what SoFi says about personal loans on their website.
-They claim their fixed rates range from 4.83% APR to 14.24% APR.
-Since I was oddly not approved (more on that in the next section) I can’t tell you whether or not this is actually true.
+Their fixed rates range from 5.7% APR to 14.49% APR, but since I was oddly not approved (more on that in the next section) I can’t actually confirm this.

 SoFi also offers loans to help parents pay for their kids’ education.
 They also offer a refinancing option if you have a Parent Plus Loan, which is a loan parents typically get with help from a school’s financial aid office if they qualify.

 My Experience Trying to Use SoFi

 I decided to try this service out myself to see if it really was as easy to use as they claimed.
 I also wanted to see if the interest rates really are that low.
 Since I’m a pretty seasoned finance writer I’m also a healthy skeptic when it comes to these kinds of claims.